shahinsalehiin/wcEazy-Free/readme.txt

     </li>
     <li><strong>Enable Single Page Checkout:</strong>  Enable single page checkout so that the checkout page and cart page show in a single page.
     </li>
-    <li><strong>Enable Redirect on Add to Cart:</strong>  After clicking add to cart button customer will be directly redirect to Checkout page.
+    <li><strong>Allow redirect when adding to cart.:</strong>  After clicking add to cart button customer will be directly redirect to Checkout page.
     </li>
-    <li><strong>Disable Continue Shopping Button:</strong>  WooCommerce shows a continue shopping button after a product is added to cart, with this option you can disable that link so users remain on the checkout page.
+    <li><strong>Turn off the "Keep Shopping" button.:</strong>  WooCommerce shows a continue shopping button after a product is added to cart, with this option you can disable that link so users remain on the checkout page.
     </li>
-    <li><strong>Ajax Add to Cart on Single Product (Pro):</strong>  Turn ON and access ajax add to cart on single product.
+    <li><strong>Quickly add item to shopping cart with Ajax.
+(Pro):</strong>  Turn ON and access Quickly add item to shopping cart with Ajax..
     </li>
-    <li><strong>Change Add to Cart Button Text:</strong>  Change the button text of add to cart button.
+    <li><strong>Alter the "Add to Cart" button text.:</strong>  Change the button text of add to cart button.
 This feature will Add to cart button text, select options button text, Read more button text.
     </li>
     <li><strong>Buy Now Button on Product Page:</strong>  Turn on if you want the buy now button on the product page.
     </li>